-Date of issued 11.22.2019 coupon rate 0% Period of issue 11.22.2019~11.22.2022 Repayment method Other than converting as Interactive Digital's ordinary share in accordance to the regulation no.10, or exercising put option in accordance to the regulation no.19, or early redeeming in accordance to the regulation no.18, or repurchasing the written-off stock from Securities Dealers, Interactive Digital will repay the convertible bond one-off in cash at face value at maturity.
-Redeem method 1.If the closing price for the Interactive Digital exceeds 30% of the conversion price for 30 consecutive days for the period 3 months after bond issuance until 40 days before maturity, Digital Interactive will redeem the outstanding bonds based on the face value.
-2.If the balance of the outstanding bonds lower than \$60,000 thousand, Digital Interactive will redeem the outstanding bonds based on the face value.
-Bond holder request for repurchase method If the bond has issued for 2 years, the bond holder may request Interactive Digital to repurchase the bond at face value plus interest years is 0.5% at face value.
+- 1. If the closing price for the Interactive Digital exceeds 30% of the conversion price for 30 consecutive days for the period 3 months after bond issuance until 40 days before maturity, Digital Interactive will redeem the outstanding bonds based on the face - 2.If the balance of the outstanding bonds lower than \$6,000 thousand, Digital Interactive will redeem the outstanding bonds based on the face value.

+Bond holder request for repurchase method

+If the bond has issued for 2 years, the bond holder may request Interactive Digital to repurchase the bond at face value plus interest at 40 days before the maturity.
+Interest rate for the bond issued for 2 years is 0.5% at face value.

-at 40 days before the maturity.
-Interest rate for the bond issued for 2 the shares agent of Interactive Digital to convert the bond to ordinary shares during the period 3 months after issuance until the maturity date.
+Conversion period Other than the transfer restriction period, bond holder may request the shares agent of Interactive Digital to convert the bond to ordinary shares during the period 3 months after issuance until the maturity date.